DerickFernando51/SLIIT/BJT audio amplifier.md

 larger level.
 In a BJT the waveform applied to the emitter terminal is amplified and produced at the collector terminal.

 The objective of this assignment is to design a DC biasing circuit.
+BC548 npn transistor will be used as the amplifier and a speaker of 8Ω will be used as the load.

-Initially, the values of the required components will be obtained by analyzing the circuit.
+Initially, the values of
+the required components will be obtained by analyzing the circuit.
 Then the accuracy of the circuit will be confirmed using simulation software.
 Finally, the circuit will be physically implemented and tested.